jordanistan/aws-terraform/Docker/README.md

 <br>

 ## :dart: About ##
-Create Terraform Infrastructure with Docker
+Create Terraform Infrastructure with a Docker NGINX container.

 ## :sparkles: Features ##

-:heavy_check_mark: Provision and destroyed an NGINX webserver with Terraform.;\
+:heavy_check_mark: Provision and destroyed an NGINX webserver with Terraform.\
-:heavy_check_mark: Feature 2;\
-:heavy_check_mark: Feature 3;

 ## :rocket: Technologies ##

 The following tools were used in this project: